Revealed frog

-The revealed frog, whirring tree frog, or orange-thighed treefrog (Litoria revelata) is a species of tree frog native to coastal eastern Australia.
+The revealed frog, whirring tree frog, or orange-thighed treefrog (Rawlinsonia revelata) is a species of tree frog native to coastal eastern Australia.

 Description

 This frog reaches 40 mm in length.
 It is cream to red-brown on the back, with a darker band running down the middle.
 Males turn bright yellow in colour during the breeding season.
 A dark strip runs from the nostril to the shoulder, across the tympanum.
 The back of the legs are red and the thigh is yellow-orange.
 Some large black dots occur on the thigh and the backs of the legs.
 The belly is cream and the iris is golden.

 Distribution and habitat

-It is distributed in four separate populations.
-Two populations occur exclusively in Queensland; these are the most northern population in Atherton Tableland in northern Queensland; another population occurs in the Clarke Range in mid-northern Queensland, and a population is found on the border of Queensland and New South Wales.
-This population is from Ballina, New South Wales, to Tamborine National Park, Queensland.
-The most southern population, also the largest, occurs in mid-northern New South Wales.
-This population is distributed between Ourimbah in the south and the Myall Lakes National Park in the north, also a population occurs around Port Macquarie, but this is part of the southern population.
-These four populations may represent more than one species.
-This species is associated with dam impoundments, ditches, swamps, and still areas of streams in heathland, wet or dry sclerophyll forest, and rainforest.
+The revealed frog is found from south-eastern Queensland to the Central Coast of New South Wales.
+Older sources considered it, the Eungella whirring tree frog and the Atherton Tablelands whirring tree frog to be disjunct populations of a single species, but a 2025 study split the populations into three species.